The most interesting facts about Mauritania, from the last country in the world to abolish slavery to the world’s longest train.

 18. The UNESCO-listed Ancient Ksour of Ouadane, Chinguetti, Tichitt and Oualata are four ancient towns founded in the 11th and 12th centuries to serve the trade routes that began crossing the Sahara.

-19. The world’s largest ship graveyard is located in Mauritania.
+19. The world’s largest ship graveyard was once located in Mauritania.
 Near the city of Nouadhibou, hundreds of wrecks have been grounded in shallow water where they are scavenged or left to decay.

 20. Mauritania is rich in mineral resources which include iron ore, gold, copper, gypsum, phosphate rock.